-- Every application for a Zoning By-law amendment shall be circulated to the Health Unit and the Ministry of Environment, Conservation and Parks. - Where a proposal may affect resource lands, the Ministry of Natural Resources and Forestry shall be circulated the application for a Zoning By-law Amendment.
+- Every application for a Zoning By-law amendment shall be circulated to the Health Unit and the Ministry of the Environment. - Where a proposal may affect resource lands, the Ministry of Natural Resources and/or the Ministry of Agriculture, Food and Rural Affairs shall be circulated the application for a Zoning By-law Amendment.
 The disposal of septage shall not pollute any water course or groundwater.
-An applicant may be required to provide the information necessary to satisfy Council, the Ministry of Environment, Conservation and Parks, and the Health Unit that a site is suitable in this regard. - 5.
-Buffering of an appropriate form shall be required on all sides and such buffering shall apply to all open storage areas and disposal site operations in accordance with the policies of Section 3.4 of this Plan. - 6.
-The operation, maintenance and closing of a septage disposal site or facility shall be in accordance with the requirements of the Ministry of Environment, Conservation and Parks. - 7.
-Minimum separation distances shall apply to new residential development when it is locating in the vicinity of a legally existing septage disposal site or facility.
+An applicant may be required to provide the information necessary to satisfy Council, the Ministry of the Environment and the Health Unit that a site is suitable in this regard. - 5.
+Buffering of an appropriate form shall be required on all sides and such buffering shall apply to all open storage areas and disposal site operations in accordance with the policies of Section 3.5 of this Plan. - 6.
+The operation, maintenance and closing of a septage disposal site or facility shall be in accordance with the requirements of the Ministry of the Environment. - 7.
+Minimum separation distance shall apply to new residential development when it is locating in the vicinity of a legally existing septage disposal site or facility.